Media & Film Studies

 Homework is generally designed and set using Google Classroom allowing online remote support to take place and allowing a wider range of audio-visual resources to be used to further support the task(s) set and enhance students’ understanding.

-To develop the student’s cultural capital and make them more passionate about the subject we aim to provide them with opportunities to visit and experience real world working studios such as those at Media City in Salford or the Warner Brothers Studios in London.
+To develop the student’s cultural capital and enhance the passion and enjoyment of the subject we aim to provide them with opportunities to visit and experience real world working studios such as those at Media City in Salford or the Warner Brothers Studios in London.
 This will be further enhanced through the shared reading of articles from magazines such as Sight and Sound or Empire Film magazine, the end of year Creative Showcase of all students work, Virtual Talks on Google classroom from leaders within various Media/Film industries (Tik Tok/Spotify), Q&A sessions via zoom with actors/writers of films, a film reading book lending library and also a collage celebrating women in the Film industry in our corridor.

 The continued promotion of external competitions such as those run by the British Film Institute provide students with an opportunity to produce high level projects, either individually or in collaboration with other students from the region, use cutting edge technology and network with industry specialists.
 Alongside this, the new Google Classroom sections on university courses and apprenticeships for all key stage 5 classes is designed to show students the vast range of opportunities available in both industries.

 The overall impact of the department’s intent and how we implement that, will be seen with the continued excellent results throughout both key stages.
 There is an expectation that the department will continue to be ‘Red’ for ALP’s, both of which are currently grade 2 and that we continue with a positive SPI at KS4, which for the past two years has been above 1.
 A further impact will see the continued performance of disadvantaged students achieving above their expected grade.